-Botanist Burton Barnes was the first to document the tree in 1976.
+Botanists Burton Barnes and Jerry Kemperman were the first to document the Pando tree in 1976.

 Pando is male and regenerates itself by sending up new stems from the roots – a process known as suckering.

-Pando features over 47,000 stems which appear to us as individual trees but are in fact, branches of a single tree.
+Pando features over 40,000 stems which appear to us as individual tree, but are branches of a single tree.

 Pando is a quaking aspen whose scientific name is Populus tremuloides.

 Michael Grant named the tree “Pando” which is Latin for “I spread”.

 The name tremuloides refers to the way the trees “tremble” when the wind blows.

 Pando lives in Fishlake National Forest in the Fish Lake Basin, home to Utah’s largest natural mountain freshwater lake.

 Pando’s energy production, defense and regeneration involves every stem working to sustain the entire 106 acre tree.